cheblin/AdHoc-protocol/README.md

 [MAVLink ](https://github.com/mavlink/mavlink)
 [Thrift](https://thrift.apache.org/docs/idl)

-Having studied these, and many other solutions, I have decided to create a system that will implement and complement the merits, eliminating the discovered shortcomings.
+Having studied these, and many other solutions, I have decided to ~~build my own Theme Park with...~~ create a system that will implement and complement the merits, eliminating the discovered shortcomings.

 **AdHoc** protocol is a multilingual **C, C++, Rust, C#, Kotlin, Typescript...Scala/GO(upcoming)**, low-level binary protocol boilerplate code generator.